The 2020 Captain of Archery is B. Khuankham 6G

 Irwin was an Under 18 Auckland representative player in 2019 and an Under 18 New Zealand squad member in 2019.

-Dalton has been in the triathlon squad for 5 years and has achieved podium results in both Auckland SS and NZSS Triathlon events throughout this time.
+Dalton has been in the triathlon squad for 5 years and has achieved podium results in both Auckland Secondary Schools and New Zealand Secondary Schools Triathlon events throughout this time.

-He was the Auckland Secondary School’s Intermediate Champion in the Aquathon, Triathlon, and Duathlon in 2019.
-Along with these accolades he earned 4th place at NZSS Triathlon Championship last year.
+He was the Auckland Secondary School's Intermediate Champion in the Aquathon, Triathlon, and Duathlon in 2019.
+Along with these accolades he was fourth at the New Zealand Secondary Schools Triathlon Championship last year.

 This year he has already won the Auckland Secondary Schools Senior Aquathon title and tomorrow will try to secure the Auckland Secondary School Triathlon title for the second year in a row.

-James has been a member of the Grammar Orienteering team since his 4th form.
+James has been a member of the Grammar Orienteering team since Form 4.
 He has developed into an able contributor within the code.

-In 2019, he placed 11th in the Auckland Sprint Series for his grade and was part of the senior relay team which placed 5th at Nationals.
+In 2019, he placed 11th in the Auckland Sprint Series for his grade and was part of the senior relay team who were fifth at Nationals.

 He is determined to help lead Grammar Orienteering into a dominant position in the sport and to help younger students to develop in the sport.

-Hiddleston has been a member of the rowing squad since the 3rd Form and has developed into an outstanding oarsman during this time.
+Hiddleston has been a member of the Rowing squad since Form 3 and has developed into an outstanding oarsman during this time.
 He has represented the school and the Auckland region with distinction.

 Hiddleston leads by example, and has a selfless attitude.
 He has an excellent work ethic and is a clear communicator.
 He has the respect of his peers and is managing the large team of 60 athletes in a composed manner as they prepare for the next four regattas of the season.